TobyBi/LabJack-DAQ/README.md

 git clone https://github.com/TobyBi/LabJack-DAQ
 ```

-Move `tdaq.py` to your own directory and import it to use.
+Move the file `tdaq` to your own directory and import it to use.